Consumer Medicine Information

 and separate from eye ointments by 10 minutes.

 Other medicines not listed above may also interact with chloramphenicol.

 How to use this medicine

-Follow carefully all directions given to you by your doctor or pharmacist.
-Their instructions may be different to the information
+Follow all directions given to you by your doctor or pharmacist carefully.

 How much to use

 Place one or two drops in the affected eye(s) every 2 to 6 hours for 2 to 3 days.